TymonU/Debian-LiveISO-Toolkit/README.md

 # Debian-Live-Script
-Small script to make a live iso from debian based installs.
+Small script to make a live ISO from debian based installs.
+This is NOT a fork of other liveISO creators.

+ISO will be left in in the USERNAME folder in /home.

 Be sure to install all the depends.